-The ultimate guide to making money from your yard sale
+The ultimate guide to making money from your garage sale

 Have you ever hosted a yard sale with dismal sales?
 You made a dollar per hour for your efforts.
 No fun.